 4. DON’T use your platform to engage in cyberbullying or online harassment

-Once you’ve amassed a sizeable following, it may be tempting to use your clout to call out those against whom you have a grudge.
+Once you’ve amassed a sizeable following, it may be tempting to use your clout to call out those against whom you have a grudge, or cyberbully them.
 However, doing so may constitute defamation, which may make you liable to compensate the person that you have defamed.

 Additionally, defamation is a criminal offence under the Penal Code, and may subject you to imprisonment of up to 2 years and/or a fine.

 Finally, making a threatening or insulting communication with the intention of harassing another person is an offence under the Protection from Harassment Act.

 You may be liable to imprisonment of up to 6 months and/or a fine of up to $5,000, with enhanced penalties if you are a repeat offender.
 You may learn more about the Protection from Harassment Act in our other article.

 5. DO let your followers know if your post is sponsored